bagisto/bagisto/README.md

 **Bagisto is viable attempt to cut down your time, cost and workforce for building online stores or migrating from physical stores to the ever demanding online world.
 Your business whether small or huge it suits all and very simple to set it up.**

+**We are also having a forum for any type of your concern, feature request discussions.
+Please visit: [Bagisto Forums](https://forums.bagisto.com/)**

 It packs in lots of demanding features that allows your business to scale in no time: